-The primary efficacy endpoint is the. success or failure, at 12 months after the EOT.
-It will be a success if there is no evidence of trypanosomes in any bodily fluid, and the WBC count in the CSF is $\leq 20/\mu$ L. Patients with no parasitological evidence of relapse, but with a CSF WBC count > $20/\mu$ L or who, in the opinion of the Investigator, require rescue treatment, will be considered to be probable relapses and therefore as failures.
+The primary efficacy endpoint is the. success or failure, at 12 months after the final treatment intake.
+The patient's treatment will be a success if there is no evidence of trypanosomes in any bodily fluid, and the WBC count in the CSF is $\leq 20/\mu$ L. Patients with no parasitological evidence of relapse, but with a CSF WBC count > 20/μL or who, in the opinion of the Investigator, require rescue treatment, will be considered to be probable relapses and therefore as failures.
 Death due to any cause or use of rescue medication will be considered as a relapse, i.e. a failure.
 A patient who attends the follow-up visit at 12 months or later and who refuses to undergo lumbar puncture, but who has no signs or symptoms of HAT and for whom the outcome was assessed as favourable at the last assessment will be considered as a probable cure, i.e. a success, unless signs of relapse are detected on any assessment up to 18 months.
-In case the outcome at M18 is available but not the outcome at M12, then the outcome at M18 will be carried backwards.